ElectrovillaYt/C-Compiler---Project/README.md

-# C Compiler Frontend - Semester Project
+# C Compiler Frontend Representation - Semester Project

 ## This project is a Python-based frontend reprsentation for a small C compiler.
 Reads C source code, runs it through separate compiler phases, and generates a parse tree in json form for easier representation.